George Givot

-George David Givot (February 18, 1903 – June 7, 1984) was a Russian Empire-born American comedian and actor on Broadway and in vaudeville, movies, television and radio.
+George David Givot (February 18, 1903 – June 7, 1984) was a Russian-born American comedian and actor on Broadway and in vaudeville, movies, television and radio.
 He was known for speaking in a comedic fake Greek dialect and was styled the "Greek Ambassador of Good Will".
-His best known movie role may be as the voice of Tony in the Disney film Lady and the Tramp (1955).
+His best known movie role may be as the voice of Tony in the Disney animated film Lady and the Tramp (1955), where he serenaded the titular characters with the romantic ballad "Bella Notte."

 Early life

-Givot stated that he actually did not know who his parents are; he was adopted by a French family when he was three.
+Givot said that he did not know who his parents are; he was adopted by a French family when he was three.
 According to official documents, he was born on 18 February 1903 in Ekaterinoslav (now Dnipro, Ukraine), Russian Empire, to Walf Givistinsky - later William Wolf Givot(1875–1955) and Sofya—later Sarah—Givistinsky (née Garber) (1875–1930).

 According to the 1910 census, the family emigrated to the US in 1906 and settled in Omaha, Nebraska.
 They later moved to Chicago, where Givot went to high school and college.
 His night school journalism instructor became fed up with the class clown and sent him to see the man in charge of the midnight to 3 am broadcasts at a radio station, who hired him.
 Paul Ash heard Givot perform and gave him his start in vaudeville.